-With this new serie I no longer use the coloured sand coating.
+With this serie I no longer use the coloured sand coating.
 What was concealed beneath the beautiful surface is now revealed.
-I now want to show the inside, the body and the organs, how they relate to each other, how they all flow and meet.
+I want to show the inside, the body and the organs, how they relate to each other, how they all flow and meet.

 Barbara found the inspiration for her Fossil forms in Cappadocia, a chalk-white Turkish landscape with dwellings hewn from the cliffs and weather-eroded masses of rock.